 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

-This tells you the percent of patients who sustained a pressure ulcer.
-Pressure ulcers, also known as bed sores, are often the result of residents staying in one position for too long.
-Better nursing care can minimize the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percentage of residents that sustained a pressure ulcer.
+Pressure ulcers, which are also called bed sores, are often the result of patients staying in one position for too long.
+Better nursing care can reduce the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

 In Anchorage Healthcare Center, 2.53% of Patients had Serious Falls

 This figure gauges the percentage of long-term stay patients that sustained falls resulting in major injury.
 This is one of the statistics we use in determining nursing grades.

 In Anchorage Healthcare Center, 2.06% of Patients had UTIs